 - No "draft" state.
 That was out of the box in Hugo.
 Not a huge deal, but it was a nice feature.

 - There are multiple documentation sites out there.
-The old ones are clearly marked as deprecated, but it is still confusing when researching an issue.
+The old ones are clearly marked as deprecated, but it is still confusing when Googling an issue.